kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 We'll perform manual testing of the upgrade -> downgrade -> upgrade path using the following sequence:

-1. Start a local Kubernetes v1.36 cluster with `TopologyAwareWorkloadScheduling` feature gate disabled and `GenericWorkload` feature gate enabled (default behavior).
+1. Start a local Kubernetes v1.36 cluster with `TopologyAwareWorkloadScheduling` feature gate disabled and `GenericWorkload` feature gate enabled.
 2. Attempt to create a PodGroup object with `spec.schedulingConstraints.topologyConstraints[0].level` set to `kubernetes.io/hostname`.
 3. The `spec.schedulingConstraints` field is dropped by the API server.
 The PodGroup is created